100 Questions to Ask When Choosing Your College or Major

 16. Are the teachers known within the field of studies?

-17. Given my major, is it possible that I study abroad?
+17. Given my major, is it possible for me to study abroad?

 18. What is the needed curriculum for first-year students?